japhb/CBOR-Simple/README.md

   * CBOR strings claiming to be longer than `2⁶‭³‭-1` are treated as malformed.

+  * Bigfloats and decimal fractions (tags 4, 5, 264, 265) with very large exponents may result in numeric overflow when decoded.

   * `cbor-diagnostic()` always adds encoding indicators for float values.

 AUTHOR